 The determination of the collectibility of amounts due from customer accounts requires the Company to make judgments regarding future events and trends.
 Allowances for doubtful accounts are determined based on a continuous process of assessing the Company's portfolio on an individual customer and overall basis.
 This process consists of a thorough review of historical collection experience, current aging status of the customer accounts, and financial condition of the Company's customers.
 Based on a review of these factors, the Company will establish or adjust allowances for specific customers and the accounts receivable portfolio as a whole.
 A substantial portion of the Company's revenues come from international oil companies, international shipyards, international oilfield service companies, and government-owned or government-controlled oil companies.
 Therefore, the Company has significant receivables in many foreign jurisdictions.
 If worldwide oil and gas drilling activity or changes in economic conditions in foreign jurisdictions deteriorate, the creditworthiness of the Company's customers could also deteriorate and they may be unable to pay these receivables, and additional allowances could be required.
-At December 31, 2006 and 2005, allowance for bad debts totaled \$30.4 million and \$17.4 million, or 1.9% and 1.5% of accounts receivable before the allowance, respectively.
+At December 31, 2007 and 2006, allowance for bad debts totaled \$44.8 million and \$30.4 million, or 2.1% and 1.8% of gross accounts receivable, respectively.